Chandrayaan-1: Image acquisition

 The craft completed 3,000 orbits acquiring 70,000 images of the lunar surface, which is quite a record compared to the lunar flights of other nations.
 ISRO officials estimated that if more than 40,000 images have been transmitted by Chandrayaan's cameras in 75 days, it worked out to nearly 535 images being sent daily.
 They were first transmitted to Indian Deep Space Network at Byalalu near Bangalore, from where they were flashed to ISRO's Telemetry Tracking And Command Network (ISTRAC) at Bangalore.

 Some of these images have a resolution of down to 5 m, providing a sharp and clear picture of the Moon's surface, while many images sent by some of the other missions had a 100-metre resolution.
-For comparison, the Lunar Reconnaissance Orbiter Camera has a 0.5 meter resolution.
+For comparison, the Lunar Reconnaissance Orbiter Camera has a 0.5 m resolution.

 On 26 November, the Terrain Mapping Camera, which was first activated on 29 October 2008, acquired images of peaks and craters.
 This came as a surprise to ISRO officials because the Moon consists mostly of craters.